 How to enter?

 First notify your Age Manager that you can attend, so that teams can be organised.
 Payment can be made via the online entry system-Lifesaving online, or you can pay at the administration office or via direct bank transfer.
-Most carnivals have late entries available, so if you have missed the cut off, your child will need to pay $55 to enter.
+Most carnivals have late entries available, so if you have missed the cut off, your child will need to pay the late entry fee to enter.
 You will not be nominated if you have not paid.

 What to Bring?

 There are Cairns SLSC tents that we provide for our members and we ask parents to bring their own umbrella/tent/chair and sit nearby.
 You will require plenty of water and food to last the day, sunscreen, nipper cap, club costume, stinger suit, towel and warm clothes if the weather/wind turns.

 Cairns SLSC has a variety of fiberglass and foamie boards that members can use at carnivals.
 This craft will be transported to the carnival via our board trailer, and the boards will be taken to the beach near the tent.
 You are required to bring back any craft used to the tent immediately after your race.
 If you need a board to use, please ensure that your Age Manager is aware.

 Without the help of parents, nipper days and carnivals would not be able to be held.
 The club needs to supply one official and one water safety officer for every 10 nippers entered.
 Eg 70 nippers entered, 7 officials and 7 water safety officers.

 Cairns SLSC also compete in a number of team events at carnivals during the season.
 Selection into these teams is made by the JAC with advice from the Age Group Managers.